marcello-dev/coronavirus-forecast/README.md

 # Installation

-1. Create a virual environment for Python 3.6 and activate it:
+1. Create a virtual environment for Python 3.6 and activate it:

 ```bash
 python -m venv venv